Proper use of Diamond Files:

 1. Diamond files are bi-directional Vs one directional serrated steel files.

-Best Practice: Treat the file with dry silicon, a light application, not heavy... and use the belt sander eraser as you work, giving the file an occasional erase.
+Best Practice: Treat the file with dry lube, a light application, not heavy... and use the belt sander eraser as you work, giving the file an occasional erase.
 Let the weight of the file do most of the work.